ledgersmb/ledgersmb-docker/README.md

 These variables are used to set outgoing SMTP defaults.
 To set the outgoing email address, set SSMTP_ROOT, and SSMTP_HOSTNAME at a minimum -- SSMTP_MAILHUB defaults to the default docker0 interface, so if your host is already configured to relay mail, this should relay successfully with only those two set.

 Use the other environment variables to relay mail through another host.

-### `CREATE_DATABASE` `POSTGRES_PASS`

-If `CREATE_DATABASE` is set, the tools/dbsetup.pl is called with the database name, and the postgres host and password.
-Currently this is failing with 'Can't locate object method "process_roles" via package "LedgerSMB::Database" at tools/dbsetup.pl line 203.'

-Once this is working, this will provision a new database in the existing server.
-After the first run, we recommend stopping/removing the LedgerSMB container and starting a new one without these variables -- the previous database should remain present.

 # Troubleshooting/Developing